OpenBB-finance/OpenBB/website/content/sdk/reference/forex/oanda/positionbook.md

 ---
 title: positionbook
-description: Improve your understanding of the positionbook functionality on the OpenBBTerminal.
+description: "Improve your understanding of the positionbook functionality on the OpenBBTerminal."
   Discover how to request position book data and plot a position book for an instrument if Oanda provides one.
 Detailed source codes and parameter descriptions are provided to facilitate its usage.